nightduck/horizontal_scaler/README.md

 droplet is provisioned.
 It should typically be equal to the number of cores on that droplet.
 Default is 1, personally I use 2.

+#### bootup_time

+The time after a droplet is created where it's still classfied as "inprogress", giving time for the OS to situate itself before taking on a load